onstwedder/Phrase-Hunter/README.md

 - stops when a match is found and tells you parameters to recreate the search
 - or continues hunting with the next seed

-Future versions will hunt for more than 255 characters
+Future versions will hunt for more than 255 characters from any given seed.